cubedevinc/d3_examples/d3-react-app/README.md

    D3_API_AGENT_URL=your_d3_api_agent_url_here
    ```

    **Important**:
-   - The `D3_API_AGENT_URL` should be set to the endpoint URL of your D3 agent, which can be found in the Cube Cloud Management Console under the MCP/A2A section.
+   - The `D3_API_AGENT_URL` should be set to the endpoint URL of your D3 agent, which can be found in the Cube Cloud Management Console.
-   - The `D3_API_SECRET` can be found in the same location by clicking "Regenerate secret" in the Cube Cloud Management Console.
+   - The `D3_API_SECRET` is your API secret used for JWT token generation.

 4. **Run the development server**
    ```bash